algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 {% endmethod %}

 #### Step 4
+Subtract the top row multiplied by the fraction found in Step 3 from each corresponding row element.
-Set all values in the corresponding rows to be the value they were before $$-$$ the top row $$\times$$ the fraction.
-This is essentially performing move 3 from above, except with an optimal multiplicative factor.
+This is essentially performing move 3 from the above game, except with an optimal multiplicative factor.
 $$
 A(\text{curr_row}_{\text{row}}, \text{curr_col}_{\text{col}}) \mathrel{+}= A(\text{pivot_row}_{\text{row}}, \text{pivot_row}_{\text{curr_col}} \times f) \\
 \left[